mycel-project/.github/profile/README.md

 ***
 **[Mycel](https://github.com/mycel-project/mycel/tree/master)** is the name of the open-source backend integrating all tools related to learning, scheduling, data collecting, and data processing.

-**[Mycelium](https://github.com/mycel-project/mycelium)** is the official frontend, designed to integrate Mycel’s features in the most seamless way possible, with support for all major platforms.
+**[Mycelium](https://github.com/mycel-project/mycelium)** is a cross-platform frontend, designed to integrate Mycel’s features in the most seamless way possible.

 ## Mission & Direction
 The mission of this project is to address a key gap in modern learning tools: while access to information is abundant, lifelong learning remains poorly supported.